UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Run the Proteus simulator.
 Do it in step by step mode while watching variables and placing break points, specially to follow the interrupt flags.

-Learn about the One-shot (single) trigger operation mode of the oscilloscope and how the frame of bit is transmitted once the ST button is detected.
-Can you add a pulse generator to automatise ST pulses (20 ms duration, 1 Hz) ?
+Learn how to use the One-shot (single) trigger operation mode of the oscilloscope and how the frame of bit is transmitted once the ST button is detected.
+Can you add a pulse generator to automate ST pulses (20 ms duration, 1.5 Hz) ?

 Specifications Planning Dev. & Test 5.
 Prototype Report